labzero/resque-round-robin/README.md

 Resque-round-robin
 ==================

+## Forked Version

+This is a forked version that adds priority based queues which will get processed first (in round robin fashion) before the other queues.
+Priority based queues are simply prefixed with '_priority_'.

+## Overview

 A plugin for Resque that implements round-robin behavior for workers.

 resque-dynamic-queues is a pre-requisite, as is Resque 1.19 or higher